allusernamestakenexceptthis/nutritions/README.md

 # Nutritions

-This is a nutrition app with builder design
+This is a nutrition app demonstrating use of composite design.
+You can compose meals from foods and foods from nutritions.

 requires php 8.1 or later